Young Professionals Board

-Kristen Hawley is an Account Executive at FCB Health where she focuses on brand launch and communications for a breakthrough leukemia and lymphoma drug.
+Kristen Hawley is a Senior Account Executive at FCB Health where she focuses on brand launch and communications for a breakthrough leukemia and lymphoma drug.
 Having received her BA in Behavioral Neuroscience from Colgate University, her knowledge is strategically grounded in science with an understanding of multi-channel approaches to promotion and disease education for healthcare providers.
 Throughout her time growing up in Hong Kong, she spent summers volunteering as a teacher’s assistant in South Africa, England, Sri Lanka and Shanghai for Pre-K through 8th Grade students.
 It was through these experiences that she developed her passion and commitment to life sciences and health education.

 Will Henderson is an Analyst at Tunbridge Partners, which invests in commercial real estate owners and operators.
 Prior to Tunbridge, he worked in Macquarie Capital’s real estate advisory group.
 Will is active in a number of organizations providing mentorship to high school students in the New York Metro area related to college and career opportunities.
 He received a B.S. in Finance from Georgetown University’s McDonough School of Business.